sielerjm/curriculum-vitae/README.md

 <!-- badges: end -->

-This is the repository for the CV of [Michael Sieler](https://MichaelSieler.com).
+This is the repository for the resume and CV of [Michael Sieler](https://michaelsieler.com/en/latest/Experience/experience.html#download-resume-cv).